tfraudet/Reason-ArturiaKeylabEssential-Remote/README.md

 Remote is the Propellerheadʼs protocol for communication between hardware control surfaces and Reason Studio application.
 This project provides Reason remote scripts for the **DAW Command Center** surface of the Arturia Keylab Essential keyboard

-**Note**: I am not affiliated or associated in any way with Arturia or Propellerhead.
-I have created these files myself with the files and programs legally available to me.

 ![Arturia Keylab Essential Logo](https://medias.arturia.net/images/products/keylab-essential/keylab-essential-image.png)

 ## Installation